-These funds account for proceeds from specific sources (other than from private-purpose trusts or for capital projects) that are restricted to expenditure for specific purposes.
+These funds account for proceeds from specific sources (except those in Capital Projects) that are restricted to expenditure for specific purposes.
 The Township had the following significant Special Revenue Funds:

 Road and Bridge Fund - This fund receives property tax money for constructing, maintaining, and repairing Township roads and bridges.